FinalAngel/dotfiles/README.md

 ## Installation

 **Warning**: Please fork and review the code first, before giving these dotfiles a try.
-In theory, they can be installed on an existing system as well but a fresh installation is recommended.
+In theory, they can be installed on an existing system as well, but a fresh installation is recommended.
 Use at your own risk 💥.

 The following command will install the dotfiles into `~/.dotfiles` and runs the installer automatically 🤖:

-- `bash -c "curl -fsSL https://raw.githubusercontent.com/finalangel/dotfiles/master/bootstrap"`
+    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/finalangel/dotfiles/master/bootstrap)"

 Yeah that's it, really, I think...